Lon Chaney: Career

 By 1917, Chaney was a prominent actor in the studio, but his salary did not reflect this status.
 When Chaney asked for a raise, studio executive William Sistrom replied, "You'll never be worth more than one hundred dollars a week."
 After leaving the studio, Chaney struggled for the first year as a character actor.
 It was not until he played a substantial role in William S. Hart's picture Riddle Gawne (1918) that Chaney's talents as a character actor were truly recognized by the industry.

 Universal presented Chaney, Dorothy Phillips, and William Stowell as a team in The Piper's Price (1917).
 In succeeding films, the men alternated playing lover, villain, or other man to the beautiful Phillips.
-They would occasionally be joined by Claire DuBrey nearly making the trio a quartet of recurring actors from film to film.
+They would occasionally be joined by Claire DuBrey, nearly making the trio a quartet of recurring actors from film to film.
 So successful were the films starring this group that Universal produced fourteen films from 1917 to 1919 with Chaney, Stowell, and Phillips.

-The films were usually directed by Joe De Grasse or his wife Ida May Park, both friends of Chaney's at Universal.
+The films were usually directed by Joe De Grasse or his wife Ida May Park - both, friends of Chaney - at Universal.
 When Chaney was away branching out on films such as Riddle Gawne and The Kaiser, the Beast of Berlin (both 1918), Stowell and Phillips would continue on as a duo until Chaney's return.
 Stowell and Phillips made The Heart of Humanity (also 1918), bringing in Erich von Stroheim for a part as the villain that could easily have been played by Chaney.

-Paid in Advance (1919) was the group's last film together, for the chiseled featured Stowell was sent to Africa by Universal to scout locations for a movie.
+Paid in Advance (1919) was the group's last film together, for Stowell was sent to Africa by Universal to scout locations for a movie.
 En route from one city to another, Stowell was in the caboose when it was hit by the locomotive from another train; he was killed instantly.
-The majority of these films are lost but a few, including Triumph and Paid in Advance survive in private collections or unrestored in European or Russian archives.
+The majority of these films are lost apart from a few, including Triumph and Paid in Advance, which survive in private collections or in European or Russian archives.